hazelcast/hazelcast-jet-contrib/redis/README.md

 ### Java client

 Redis Connector artifacts are published on the Maven repositories.
-The connectors in turn also have a dependency of their own on the [Lettuce](https://github.com/lettuce-io/lettuce-core) Redis Java client, so that jar must also be on the classpath.

-Add the following lines to your pom.xml:
+The connectors in turn also have a dependency of their own on the [Lettuce](https://github.com/lettuce-io/lettuce-core) Redis Java client, but that jar will be included transitively.
+Just add the following lines to your pom.xml:

 ```
 <dependency>